Super Bowl 2024 Las Vegas: Yahoo Sports breaks down Chiefs-49ers from every angle - Yahoo Sports

 Mahomes on chasing Tom Brady: 7 rings still seems a long ways away

+John Lynch and Kyle Shanahan built a "great equalizer" for Super Bowl moments like this.
+Will it be enough vs. Patrick Mahomes?
+Jori Epstein details

+Shanahan's chase for his first Super Bowl title sure feels a lot like the former plight of the guy he'll coach against on Sunday.
+Charles McDonald compares and contrasts

-49ers who were around for Super Bowl LIV still hold on to loss
+There aren't many of them, but the 49ers who were around for the Super Bowl LIV loss to the Chiefs still have lingering memories of the hurt, Frank Schwab writes

-Calling Brock Purdy a 'system QB' might not be the insult you think
+"System quarterback" has long been used as a denigration.
+With Brock Purdy, it might be time to rethink that.
+Here's why, courtesy of Jori Epstein

+Legendary Hall of Fame oddsmaker Jimmy Vaccaro has a story for you.
+Or three.
+Hear him talk about Buster Douglas over Mike Tyson, Jimmy Johnson's first Dallas Cowboys season, and so much more

+Two decades ago, the NFL turned down the city of Las Vegas for a Super Bowl ad spot.
+Now it's hosting the big game.
+Jeff Eisenberg on the league's 180 on Vegas

-Decades before Super Bowl, Jerry Tarkanian and UNLV turned Vegas into a sports town
+Decades before the Super Bowl arrived, Jerry Tarkanian and UNLV turned Vegas into a sports town.
+Dan Wetzel harkens back

+Las Vegas has evolved from a mobbed-up desert town to the center of the American sports universe.
+Jay Busbee recounts how it happened

+What's the best place to watch the Super Bowl?
+It might be at Stadium Swim, Vegas' ultimate pool party.
+Read Jeff Eisenberg

 NFL to play Brazil game on Friday of Week 1 with Eagles as host